 There are many ways to become a U.S. permanent resident, and there are several different green card types.
 There are family-based green cards, including marriage-based green cards for both same-sex and heterosexual couples.
 There are also humanitarian green cards, employment-based green cards, and other special categories of green cards.

 Having a green card does not make you an American citizen.
 A green card is proof that USCIS has granted you permanent residence in the United States.
 While in permanent resident status, you can live and work lawfully in the United States but don’t have permission to vote in U.S. national elections.
 On the other hand, a U.S. citizen can live, work, and vote in all state and national elections.
-Green card holders can become U.S. citizens through the process of naturalization once they have been permanent residents for 3 or 5 years.
+Green card holders can become U.S. citizens through the process of naturalization once they have been permanent residents for three or five years.

 Family-based green cards allow immediate relatives of U.S. green card holders and U.S. citizens to live and work in the United States.
 “Immediate relatives” are close family members, namely spouses, parents, unmarried children, and siblings.
 Widows and widowers of U.S. citizens can also apply for this kind of green card.

-There is a no different process for marriage-based green cards for same-sex couples under U.S. immigration law.
+There is not a different process for marriage-based green cards for same-sex couples under U.S. immigration law.
 As long as you can prove that you have a real and legal relationship with your U.S. citizen or green card-holding spouse, you can apply for the green card.